HCPlantern/quartz/content/study/CS186/Storage of DBMS.md

 We can store fixed length records in two ways:
 - **packed**: no gaps between records, record ID is location in page
-- **unpacked**: allow gaps between records, use a bitmap to keep track of where the gaps are
+- **unpacked**: allow gaps between records.
+The unpacked page use a bitmap to keep track of where the gaps are.
 ![](https://cdn.hcplantern.cn/img/2023/09/03/20230903-153104.png-default)

 ### Variable Length Records: Slotted Pages